 • Give the employer a pool of workers who are often asked to return to full-time work temporarily during high-demand periods or to fill in for other employees who must be far away from their jobs unexpectedly.

 • Increase productivity as it binds each partner to do his or her full share.

 • Enhance output due to collaboration and exchange of ideas between partners.

-• Increase engagement especially when a partner goes from full time to part time—instead of stress from missing deadlines, there’s pride at getting the work done.
+• Increase engagement, especially when a partner goes from full-time to part-time—instead of stress from missing deadlines, there’s pride in getting the work done.